daormar/debasher/doc/design_doc_resident.md

   the Chandy-Lamport subsection below).
 Works identically whether or not a `Supervisor` is present; a `Supervisor`, if present, can still trigger `start_snapshot` on demand independently; the two are not mutually exclusive.

+### Defining a node

+A node is written as a class that derives from `FBPProcess`, in the Python heredoc of a process of a resident program.
+The engine only checks, without importing anything, that the heredoc has a top-level class deriving from `FBPProcess` or `Supervisor` (`debasher::_classify_resident_process_role`).
+It never instantiates it: the heredoc itself creates the object, which parses the options of the process from `argv`, and calls `run()` (read from the engine's code, and checked with a real `debasher_exec` run on 2026-09-21).

+The class declares its ports (`INPUT_PORTS`, `OUTPUT_PORTS`, `CONTROL_PORTS`)
+and redefines four hooks.
+Each runs on a known thread, which is what lets the framework keep the state that a node captures in step with what it has sent:

+- `process_data(port_name, packet)` runs on the brain thread, once for each `DATA`, in the order of the input log, and on the thread that called `run()` while the node replays that log.
+It is the only place from which a node sends, with `send_data(port_name, payload)`, which raises anywhere else.
+- `capture_node_state()` runs on the brain thread, when a round opens.
+- `restore_node_state(node_state)` and `initialize_runtime()` run on the thread
+  that called `run()`, before any other thread starts.
+They cannot send.

+No hook runs when nothing arrives: a node acts only in reaction to what it receives (see "source" in the Glossary), so whatever starts the activity of a program is written from outside into an input port.
+A module that needs several inputs together keeps what it has received in its node state and decides in `process_data` when it has enough, because the framework delivers each message as it arrives, with no join across ports.

+How a node finishes for good is not defined yet: `run()` returns only after a halt, and a halt sends no `CLOSE`.

 ### State capture and checkpoint schema